lundkvistbenjamin/lundkvistbenjamin/README.md

 ### 🚀 Professional Summary
-I am an **IT Engineer** specializing in **Data Engineering and Machine Learning**.
+I am an **IT Engineer** specializing in **Data Pipelines, Machine Learning, and Cloud-Native Applications**.

-Over an 11-year tenure in industrial operations, I evolved into a specialized role focused on the maintenance of **ABB and Fanuc robotic units**.
-This decade-long experience provided me with a deep, practical foundation in systems logic and industrial-scale troubleshooting, which I now apply to building robust data architectures and machine learning pipelines.
+Over an 11-year tenure in industrial operations, I transitioned into a specialized role maintaining and optimizing **ABB and Fanuc robotic units**.
+This decade of experience provided me with a deep, practical foundation in systems logic and industrial-scale troubleshooting.
+I specialized in diagnosing physical cell faults, performing pendant point adjustments, and maintaining the logical flow of fully automated workflows to ensure maximum uptime.

+I apply this industrial mindset of precision and systems reliability to building robust data architectures and scalable software solutions.

 - 🎓 **B.Eng in IT** from Arcada University of Applied Sciences (**GPA: 4.7/5.0**).
 - 🧠 **Thesis:** Developed *EduAutoFE*, a pedagogical CLI tool that automates feature engineering and uses heuristic validation to flag data noise.
-- 🛠️ **Current Focus:** Scalable ETL pipelines, Data Analytics, and Machine Learning.
+- 🛠️ **Current Focus:** Cloud-Native Architecture, Scalable ETL pipelines, and Machine Learning.

 ---